DmitriBogdanov/UTL/docs/guide_building_project.md

 This project uses [CMake](https://cmake.org) build system.

-Unit testing for modules is implemented using [doctest](https://github.com/doctest/doctest) together with **CMake** testing facilities (see [CTest](https://cmake.org/cmake/help/latest/manual/ctest.1.html)).
-All tests can be found in [`tests/`](https://github.com/DmitriBogdanov/UTL/tree/master/tests) split by per-module basis.
+Unit testing is done in terms of [doctest](https://github.com/doctest/doctest) framework together with **CMake** testing facilities ([CTest](https://cmake.org/cmake/help/latest/manual/ctest.1.html)).
+See [`tests/`](https://github.com/DmitriBogdanov/UTL/tree/master/tests).

-Benchmarks are implemented using the [nanobench](https://github.com/martinus/nanobench) functionality and can be found in [`benchmarks/`](https://github.com/DmitriBogdanov/UTL/tree/master/benchmarks) split by per-module basis.
+Benchmarks are implemented using the [nanobench](https://github.com/martinus/nanobench) library.
+See [`benchmarks/`](https://github.com/DmitriBogdanov/UTL/tree/master/benchmarks).

-All tests and benchmarks compile with `-Wall -Wextra -Wpedantic -Werror` flags.
+All tests and benchmarks are compiled with `-Wall -Wextra -Wpedantic -Werror`.
+Tests also use sanitizers provided by the GCC / LLVM toolchain.

 ## Building with a script